Special Needs Trust Attorney in Orange County, CA.

 Should I use a Special Needs Trust Attorney?

-Here in Orange County, CA. where we are located (620 Newport Center Drive, Newport Beach, CA), we found after speaking with many families with SNT needs, that it is the highest importance to reach out to an expert to ensure the trust is properly established.
+We found after speaking with many families with SNT needs that it is the highest importance to reach out to an expert to ensure properly established trust documents.

-Too many small issues that can jeopardize the SNT.
+If not careful, many small issues can jeopardize the SNT.
 We recommend reviewing a few attorneys to ensure they are the team you will feel comfortable with and will be around to assist whenever necessary.

-What can the funds in a special needs trust be used for?
+What can the funds cover in a special needs trust?

 - Insurance for the car but must be in the Trustee’s name